evz/video-processor/README.md

 In my experience, this can consume around 180GB of disk space.

 The other thing that ends up requiring a lot of disk space is the docker images.
+The image that the Dockerfile in this repo builds is over 10GB so when you're messing around with it and building different versions, it can add up.

 Besides space, the disk needs to be relatively fast.
 So, if you're thinking "I've got a big 'ol USB backup drive I can use for this", just be prepared to wait because having fast disk ends up making a real difference.
-Further down when I talk about how to distribute this across several systems, I'll talk about how to use something like AWS S3 for a storage backend.
+Further down when I talk about how to distribute this across several systems, the setup seamlessly uses AWS S3 for a storage backend.
 This is _fine_ I guess but, again, using a local, fast disk really makes it better.

 To use the Docker setup, you'll also need to install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-FWIW, that's probably going to be the vastly simpler way of using this (and, to be honest, probably the better way, too, since it'll be easier to scale and run across several systems that way, too).
+FWIW, that's probably going to be the vastly simpler way of using this (and, to be honest, probably the better way, since it'll be easier to scale and run across several systems that way, too).
 You also won't need to worry about getting the CUDA Toolkit setup on your host since the container handles all of that for you and just leverages whatever GPU you have on your host.